Filter - Query Pipeline Feature

 Statement

-In the Coveo Administration Console, you can manage statements expressing the filter
+In the Coveo Administration Console, you can manage statements expressing the |

 The following diagram highlights when statements expressing the filter

-feature are applied in the query pipeline (see Order of Execution of Query Pipeline Features).
+feature are applied in the query pipeline (see Order of execution of query pipeline features).

-In the following cases, sensitive content from a source whose content is accessible to everyone ("sourceVisibility": "PUBLIC"
+We strongly advise against creating a source whose content is accessible to everyone ( In the following cases, sensitive content from a source whose content is accessible to everyone (

-You can ensure security by enforcing the search hub at the search token level (see Search Token Authentication).
-Moreover, search hubs defined on the client-side that are used as conditions in pipelines do not safeguard the security of your filters.
+You can ensure security by enforcing the search hub at the search token level (see Search token authentication).
+Moreover, search hubs defined on the client-side that are used as conditions in pipelines don’t safeguard the security of the filtered content. |

 Syntax